Ever Evolving Evaluator (EV3): Towards Flexible and Reliable Meta-Optimization for Knowledge Distillation: Abstract

 \section{Abstract}

 We introduce EV3, a novel meta-optimization framework designed to efficiently train scalable machine learning models through an intuitive explore-assess-adapt protocol.
-In each iteration of EV3, we explore various model parameter updates, assess them using pertinent evaluation methods, and adapt the model based on the optimal updates and previous progress history.
-EV3 offers substantial flexibility without imposing stringent constraints like differentiability on the key objectives relevant to the tasks of interest.
-Moreover, this protocol welcomes updates with biased gradients and allows for the use of a diversity of losses and optimizers.
-Additionally, in scenarios with multiple objectives, it can be used to dynamically prioritize tasks.
+In each iteration of EV3, we explore various model parameter updates, assess them using pertinent evaluation methods, and then adapt the model based on the optimal updates and previous progress history.
+EV3 offers substantial flexibility without imposing stringent constraints like differentiability on the key objectives relevant to the tasks of interest, allowing for exploratory updates with intentionally-biased gradients and through a diversity of losses and optimizers.
+Additionally, the assessment phase provides reliable safety controls to ensure robust generalization, and can dynamically prioritize tasks in scenarios with multiple objectives.
 With inspiration drawn from evolutionary algorithms, meta-learning, and neural architecture search, we investigate an application of EV3 to knowledge distillation.
-Our experimental results illustrate EV3's capability to safely explore model spaces, while hinting at its potential applicability across numerous domains due to its inherent flexibility and adaptability.
+Our experimental results illustrate EV3's capability to safely explore the modeling landscape, while hinting at its potential applicability across numerous domains due to its inherent flexibility and adaptability.
+Finally, we provide a JAX implementation of EV3, along with source code for experiments, available at: \url{https://github.com/google-research/google-research/tree/master/ev3}.